 - Spock and his Vulcan ilk are scholarly, long-lived, pointy-eared, phlegmatic, and psychic.
 Vulcans are also vegetarian, and consider their way of life superior to humans'.
+On top of that, Vulcans are also stronger and tougher than humans, fulfilling Our Elves Are Better.
 There are already Vulcan examples in Can't Argue with Elves... because you can't.

 - Not only that, Vulcans are High Elves, Romulans are Dark Elves.
 And it doesn't stop there.
 Klingons are Space Orks and Ferengi are Space Goblins.
 Then there are the Tellarites, who are Space Dwarves, complete with a rivalry with the local elves in the Vulcans.

 - It could be argued that the Mintakans of TNG episode "Who Watches the Watchers" are the equivalent of Wood Elves.